circleci/circleci-docs/jekyll/_cci2/getting-started.md

 1. Navigate to the CircleCI [Project Page](https://app.circleci.com/projects/).
-1. If you are part of any organizations, you will need to select the organization you are part in order to setup your repository with CircleCI.
+1. If you are part of any organizations, you will need to select the organization you wish to work under in order to setup your repository with CircleCI.
 1. Once on the Project page, find the project you are using, in our case `hello-world`, and click "Set Up Project".